kesjayaweera/SmartGate_S210/src/web-app/README.md

 docker-compose up --build
 ```
 ### 4. Run the image as a docker container
-After the image is built, you can enter the bash shell by doing
+After the image is built make a new terminal and enter the container's bash shell by doing

 ```bash
 docker-compose exec sgwebimage bash